athanclark/goals/analysis.md

     leadership traits and principals, and your general orders.

--   Know how to approach people - there are probably a lot of skills hidden in the book "how to make friends and influence people\".
+-   Know how to approach people - there are probably a lot of skills hidden in the book "How to Win Friends and Influence People\".

 -   Earn your reputation - I don't want to force people into having a preconception about me; I want everyone to learn who I am through